Explore Georgia Tours

 Visas: Citizens of the EU, US, UK, Canada, Australia, and many other countries can stay visa-free for up to one year.
 Check current requirements for your nationality.

 Language: Georgian is the national language, written in a unique script.
 Russian is widely understood by older generations.
 English is common in Tbilisi's tourist areas, major hotels, and among younger Georgians.
-Outside cities, basic English may be limited—a phrasebook helps, and locals appreciate any attempts at Georgian.
+Outside cities, basic English may be limited.
+A phrasebook helps, and locals appreciate any attempts at Georgian.

 Connectivity: WiFi is widely available.
 Local SIM cards (Magti, Silknet, Beeline) are cheap and offer good coverage, though mountain areas may have gaps.